 The best places to throw a wiggle wart are chunk rock banks and around rip rap.
 I typically try and look for 45 degree transisition banks that lead back to spawning flats.
 If the bank has some old laydowns on it all the better.
 A lot of times the last channel swing bank can be dynamite.
 The backs of the creeks will always warm quicker after a couple of sunny days so don’t be afraid to check them out.
 For the retrieve usually a steady slow retrieve works the best.
 Mix in a couple of pauses here and there but don’t fish your warts with an erractic action like you might in the summer.
 Just stop and start reeling your bait smoothly without any jerky movements.
 Make sure the wart is ticking the bottom and rooting in the rocks like a craw fish.
 Line your boat up with the bank and make parallel casts to figure out what depth the fish are using the most.
 When fishing a wart a lot of times it is best to make a milk run and just cover a lot of water.
 You are looking for 5 keeper bites.

-Transition Trapping by admin on September 4th, 2009
+Teach your jig to swim by admin on September 23rd, 2009